 Attenuation(dB) = 10log10(P2/P1)

-P1 is power at sending end and P2 is power at receiving end.
+P1 is the power at sending end and P2 is the power at receiving end.

-- Distortion – It means change in the shape of signal.
-This is generally seen in composite signals with different frequencies.
+- Distortion – It means changes in the form or shape of the signal.
+This is generally seen in composite signals made up with different frequencies.
 Each frequency component has its own propagation speed travelling through a medium.
-Every component arrive at different time which leads to delay distortion.
+And thats why it delay in arriving at the final destination Every component arrive at different time which leads to distortion.
 Therefore, they have different phases at receiver end from what they had at senders end.

 - Noise – The random or unwanted signal that mixes up with the original signal is called noise.
 There are several types of noise such as induced noise, crosstalk noise, thermal noise and impulse noise which may corrupt the signal.